YunosukeY/otel-web-sdk/README.md

 The origin of OpenTelemetry Collector.
 The default value is `"http://localhost:4318"`.

+### otelcolTracesPath (optional)

+The path of the traces endpoint of OpenTelemetry Collector.
+The default value is `/v1/traces`.

+### otelcolMetricsPath (optional)

+The path of the metrics endpoint of OpenTelemetry Collector.
+The default value is `/v1/metrics`.

+### otelcolLogsPath (optional)

+The path of the logs endpoint of OpenTelemetry Collector.
+The default value is `/v1/logs`.

 #### metricsExportIntervalMillis (optional)

 The interval in milliseconds for exporting metrics.